YoussefMroue/ProjectOneTeamJay/README.md

 Outcomes: Which states have the highest number of killed and injured due to gun related violence?

-What are the top types of gun violence incidents in the US?
+What are the top types of gun violence incidents in the U.S.?

 ## Data Sets to be Used
 * [Gun Violence Data](https://www.kaggle.com/jameslko/gun-violence-data)